Somatic Exercises: The Ultimate Guide to Enhancing Your Well-Being

 9. Release Tension & Stress with Progressive Muscle Relaxation

-Explore the art of Progressive Muscle Relaxation (PMR) with Katie, a technique aimed at improving body awareness and releasing deep-seated stress by progressively tensing then relaxing a specific muscle group.
+Explore the art of Progressive Muscle Relaxation (PMR) with Katie, a technique aimed at improving body awareness and releasing deep-seated stress by progressively tensing and then relaxing a specific muscle group.

 10. 3 Gentle Yoga Poses to Decrease Anxiety

 Katie shares three gentle yoga poses specifically selected to combat anxiety and foster a sense of calm and grounding.
-All forms of yoga is considered somatic movement, so this is a great tool to introduce yourself to specific somatic techniques.
+All forms of yoga are considered somatic movement, so this is a great tool to introduce yourself to specific somatic techniques.

 11. Reset Your Nervous System With Bilateral Stimulation